 Current trends in multihull yachts to be seen at boot Düsseldorf 2018

-At boot Düsseldorf 2018, the latest trends in catamarans and trimarans will be on show and visitors can experience in direct comparison how the market of new boats is currently set up - roughly speaking, it is split between fast multihulls for sailing purists and luxurious cruising cats for living on the water.
+At the boot Düsseldorf 2018, you will be able to see the latest trends in catamarans and trimarans and how the market of new boats is currently set up - roughly speaking, it is split between fast multihulls for sailing purists and luxurious cruising cats for living on the water.

-There are, for example, the Outremer 4X and 51, designed consistently for fast blue water cruising: robust and practical in their handling, with a good sailing performance yet still offering great living comfort on board.
+There are, for example, the Outremer 4X and 51, designed consistently for fast blue water cruising: strong and practical in their handling, with a good sailing performance yet still offering great living comfort on board.
 The majority of shipyards have placed the issue of comfort ever more clearly at the centre of their yacht design.
-The flybridge, a classic motor yacht feature which was quite daringly introduced to multihulls by Lagoon some time ago, is now to be found on quite a few sailing catamarans.
+The flybridge, a classic motoryacht feature which was quite daringly introduced to multihulls by Lagoon some time ago, is now to be found on an ever rising number of sailing catamarans.
 An interesting, new concept.

 This development from pure performance catamarans to more comfort and luxury on board is, maybe, best exemplified by Catana, which were once really fast but rather sparse multihulls.
 Over the years they grew more and more comfortable in character.
 However, Catana has not at all lost sight of their aim to design fast and well-sailing catamarans at the same time.
-As an example, the shipyard stays true to the concept of centreboards.
-One such design is the almost classic Catana 47, light yet solidly built with carbon fibre laminates in all the important places; sailing well and comfortable, designed for circumnavigating the world as well as sailing in your local waters.
+As an example, the shipyard stays with the concept of swords.
+One such design is the almost classic Catana 47, light yet solidly built with carbon fiber laminates in all the important places; sailing well and comfortable, designed for circumnavigating the world as well as sailing in your local waters.

-If you are sailing in southerly destinations or even in tropical waters, where on-board living almost always takes place on deck outside, any multihull yacht has obvious and big advantages over monohulls due to its larger deck and cockpit areas.
-Especially as the cockpit and the saloon are usually on one level, often even the kitchen, too.
+Spacious deck and cockpit areas If you are sailing in the southerly destinations or even in tropical waters, where on-board living almost always takes place on deck outside, any multihull yacht has obvious and big advantages over monohulls due to its larger deck and cockpit areas.
+Especially since the cockpit and the salon are usually on one level, often even the kitchen, too.
 Even years ago, Nautitech has consistently pursued and developed this concept, with hardcover cockpits.
-But this development came to an end only with the Nautitech Open 40 and its bigger sister, the Open 46, on which interior and exterior spaces almost fluently merge into each other.
+But this development came to an end only with the Nautitech Open 40 and also its bigger sister, the Open 46, on which interior and exterior spaces almost fluently merge into eachother.
 Perfect for a cruising or charter yacht, especially if it is intended for ailing warm destinations.